logzio/logzio-helm/charts/logzio-telemetry/README.md

 ### Disabling kube-dns scraping for EKS clusters

-In the current EKS setup, kube-dns metrics cannot be scraped from the kube-dns system service as the port used for scraping is already in use.
-This results in the following warning in the collector pod logs:
+In the current EKS setup, kube-dns metrics cannot be scraped from the kube-dns system service because the port used for scraping is already in use.
+This issue generates the following warning in the collector pod logs:

 ```
 	Failed to scrape Prometheus endpoint	{"kind": "receiver", "name": "prometheus", "pipeline": "metrics", "scrape_timestamp": 1659031329447, "target_labels": "map[__name__:up eks_amazonaws_com_component:kube-dns instance:: job:kubernetes-service-endpoints k8s_app:kube-dns kubernetes_io_cluster_service:true kubernetes_io_name:CoreDNS kubernetes_node: namespace:kube-system pod:coredns service:kube-dns]"}
 ```

-A workaround for this issue is to create a seperate kube-dns service and add the necessary annotations to enable scraping.
+A workaround for this issue is to create a separate kube-dns service and add the necessary annotations to enable scraping.
 By default, the kube-dns service filter is enabled, using the flag:

 ```